 November 9, 1968

-Exact setlists during the first tours are still sketchy, setlists include: Train Kept a Rollin', Dazed and Confused, White Summer, Communication Breakdown, I Can't Quit You Baby, You Shook Me, Babe I'm Gonna Leave You, How Many More Times.
+Setlists during these early tours include: Communication Breakdown, I Can't Quit You Baby, You Shook Me, Dazed & Confused, Babe I'm Gonna Leave You and How Many More Times.

 The band earn £150 for this show.